Ngũ Cung: 365000 (2009)

-Ngũ Cung also has partnered with Riki, Tran Thanh Phuong, Tran Tuan Long in recording this debut album.
-In the album they sang the English song 'East' with American Singer Riki.
+The band partnered with Riki, Tran Thanh Phuong and Tran Tuan Long during the recording.
+They sang the English song 'East' with American singer Riki.
 The song has style of music in West Asia that is the first sung by Riki and then by the Hoang Hiep.
 Ngũ Cung also wrote song Lồng ngực tối - Dark chest with Nguyen Vinh Tien, a ballad song.
 BeU (Vietnamese version), the song they cooperate with Honda Vietnam, was included in this album as well.

 365,000 - theme song and also the name of the album, composed for the purpose of celebrating 1,000 years of Thang Long Hanoi.

 Album Cao Nguyen Da (2014)

-The release of this album was accompanied by the liveshow with the same name.
+The release of this album was accompanied by the live show with the same name.
 It consists of 10 songs with the theme of mountainous area and cultures of the Northwest and Northeast in Vietnam.
-The beauty of nature and colorful life of the indigenous once again inspired Ngũ Cung's composition.
+The beauty of nature and colorful life of the indigenous once again inspired Ngũ Cung's compositions.